reactjs/react-autocomplete/README.md

 #### `inputProps: Object` (optional)
 Default value: `{}`

-Props that are applied to the `<input />` element rendered by `Autocomplete`.
-Any properties supported by `HTMLInputElement` can be specified, apart from the following which are set by `Autocomplete`: value, autoComplete, role, aria-autocomplete `inputProps` is commonly used for (but not limited to) placeholder, event handlers (onFocus, onBlur, etc.), autoFocus, etc.
+Props passed to `props.renderInput`.
+By default these props will be applied to the `<input />` element rendered by `Autocomplete`, unless you have specified a custom value for `props.renderInput`.
+Any properties supported by `HTMLInputElement` can be specified, apart from the following which are set by `Autocomplete`: value, autoComplete, role, aria-autocomplete. `inputProps` is commonly used for (but not limited to) placeholder, event handlers (onFocus, onBlur, etc.), autoFocus, etc..

 #### `menuStyle: Object` (optional)
 Default value: